epiccoleman/blog/_posts/2016-05-09-evercraft-ruby.markdown

 You can see that I was taking a few liberties with "Only write the necessary code to make the test pass."
-I fixed the lack of a test for the capitalization of the input to the setter in the next commit, but the test didn't really feel like it necessitated the 3 valid alignments.
+I fixed the lack of a test for the capitalization of the input to the setter in the next commit, but the real problem was that test didn't really feel like it necessitated the 3 valid alignments.
 Here's the test I ended up using:

 {% highlight ruby %}